palpaulcode/alx-low_level_programming/0x08-recursion/README.md

 Contains a function that prints a string followed by a new line

 ## File `1-print_rev_recursion.c`
-Print a string in reverse
+Function that print a string in reverse

 ## File `2-strlen_recursion.c`
-Returns the length of a string
+Function that returns the length of a string

 ## File `3-factorial.c`
-Calculates the factorial of a given number
+Function that returns the factorial of a given number

+## File `4-pow_recursion.c`
+Function that returns the value of `x` raised to the power of `y`.